1) Some Probiotic Strains Are Better Than Others

 3) If You Can’t Feel Them Working, Probiotics Are Dead

-There is an easy way to test the activity of a probiotic when you get it… make a batch of yogurt from one of the pills!
+There is an easy way to test the activity of a probiotic… make a batch of yogurt from one of the pills!
 There are various recipes online that you can find to make yogurt from a capsule, and it’s the best way to ensure that the bacteria are viable without guessing.
 Here’s a great vegan yogurt recipe that uses coconut:

 - 3/4 to 1 cup coconut water

 - 16 ounces (453 grams) raw coconut meat